Gutierre Tibón: Later work

 In El Ombligo como centro cósmico (1981), he argued for the survivals of "paleolithic magic" in a "prenatal triad" of umbilical cord, placenta and amniotic sac and on the navel as "cosmic center".
 In Los Ritos Mágicos y Trágicos de la Pubertad Femenina (1984) he explored the "magic and tragic rites" of female puberty.

 He was elected to the Academia Mexicana de la Lengua as an honorary member on 10 December 1987.

-From 1959 until his death at the age of 93, Tibon lived in Acapantzingo, Cuernavaca, Mexico.
+From 1959 until his death at the age of 93, Tibón lived in Acapantzingo, Cuernavaca, Morelos.